robhagemans/monobit/README.md

 #### Components
 `yaff` files consist of *glyph definitions*, *properties* and *comments*.
+Each of these components is optional; an empty file is a valid (if pointless) `yaff` file.

 #### Comments
 A line starting with a hash `#` contains a *comment* only.